-Jazz Week is also Boston’s contriibution to Jazz April, the campaign launched by the Jazz Journalists Association in 2013 to call attention to Jazz Appreciation Month, International Jazz Day, and local jazz celebrations in April, such as Greater Boston’s Jazz Week, and make April the month where everyone everywhere is touched in some way by the power and just plain fun of the music we call jazz.
+As always, Jazz Week has been scheduled to tie in with the Smithsonian’s national observance of April as Jazz Appreciation Month and Duke Ellington’s birthday on April 29th – and since 2012, with International Jazz Day on April 30.
+Jazz Week is also Boston’s contriibution to Jazz April, the campaign launched by the Jazz Journalists Association in 2013 to call attention to Jazz Appreciation Month, International Jazz Day, and local jazz celebrations in April, making this the month where everyone everywhere is touched in some way by the power and just plain fun of the music we call jazz.

 Highlighting the unique role jazz plays worldwide in breaking down racial and cultural barriers, the theme of Jazz Week ’14 is No Walls: A salute to the power of jazz to bring people together.

-- A series of House Concerts held by music lovers in and around the city for their friends and neighbors, with assistance from JazzBoston in matching hosts and ensembles and organizing the event.
+- A series of House Concerts hosted by music lovers for their neighbors and friends, with assistance from JazzBoston in matching hosts and ensembles and organizing the event.
 Introduced during Jazz Week ’13, the concept of house concerts was inspired by both the loft scene of the 70s and the do-it-yourself spirit of today.
-If you’d like to host a concert in your own home, write to firstname.lastname@example.org for more information.
+To find out whether there's a House Concert scheduled near you, write to email@example.com.

 For a history of Jazz Week since its 2007 revival by JazzBoston, click here.